spacetx/starfish/docs/source/help_and_reference/roadmap.rst

 The first stage of starfish development implemented the minimum set of methods needed to ensure that starfish matches the spot calling results from published analysis for image-based transcriptomics assays developed by SpaceTx labs.
-However, this came at the expense of upstream issues such as stitching and registration, downstream methods like segmentation, general ease of use, and documentation, which we will now improve.
+However, this came at the expense of upstream issues such as stitching and registration, downstream methods like segmentation, general ease of use, and documentation.
+Improvements to each of these are necessary to enable users who are not image analysis experts to process image-based transcriptomics data.

 Image segmentation improvements `#1500 <https://github.com/spacetx/starfish/issues/1500>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Currently, starfish implements a watershed algorithm to enable segmenting cells, however, this implementation is
+Currently, starfish implements a watershed algorithm to enable segmenting cells, however, most of our users find our
-somewhat limited, and we've noticed that many users call spots and then use external tools to carry out segmentation.
+implementation confusing and difficult to use.
+We've noticed that as a result, many users call spots and then use
-We plan to simplify the watershed method and enable support for 3D segmentation, accept hand-drawn (manual) polygons
+external tools to carry out segmentation.
+We plan to simplify the watershed method and enable support for 3D
-from software such as FIJI, and apply pre-trained Ilastik models.
-We will add vignettes that demonstrate how these
+segmentation, accept hand-drawn (manual) polygons from software such as FIJI, and apply pre-trained Ilastik models.
-segmentation approaches can be used, and where applicable, how to tune parameters to effectively segment cells in
+We will add vignettes that demonstrate how these segmentation approaches can be used, and where applicable, how to
-different assays and tissue types.
+tune parameters to effectively segment cells in different assays and tissue types.

 Affine image registration `#1320 <https://github.com/spacetx/starfish/issues/1320>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Starfish currently supports image registration through linear transformations.
-However, many acquisition set-ups require more forms of fine registration to align spots prior to decoding.
-Once scikit-image implements affine image registration (see `scikit-image/scikit-image PR #4023 <https://github.com/scikit-image/scikit-image/pull/4023>`_), we plan to support this in starfish.
+However, many image acquisition strategies require more forms of fine registration to align spots prior to decoding.
+Once scikit-image implements affine image registration
+(see `scikit-image/scikit-image PR #4023 <https://github.com/scikit-image/scikit-image/pull/4023>`_),
+we plan to support this in starfish.